WASdev/sample.servlet.jdbc/README.md

 ## Running with Gradle

-This project can be built and run with [Gradle](http://gradle.org/).
-The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install the Liberty runtime from Maven Central.
+This project can also be built and run using [Gradle](http://gradle.org/).
+The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install the Liberty Java EE Web Profile 7 runtime from [Maven Central].
 The Liberty Gradle Plug-in also has tasks that create, configure, and run applications on a Liberty server.

-Use the following steps to run the application with Gradle:
+Use the following steps to run the application with the Gradle wrapper.
+(Windows machines use `gradlew.bat`):

 1. Execute the full Gradle build.
 The Liberty Gradle Plug-in will download and install the Liberty server.
     ```bash